peterjc/galaxy_blast/tools/ncbi_blast_plus/README.rst

-          (all too often our users where having to re-run searches just to get one of the missing columns like query or subject length) v0.0.18 - Defensive quoting of filenames in case of spaces (where possible, BLAST+ handling of some mult-file arguments is problematic). v0.0.19 - Added wrappers for rpsblast and rpstblastn, and new blastdb_d.loc for the domain databases they use (e.g. CDD, PFAM or SMART).
+          (all too often our users where having to re-run searches just to get one of the missing columns like query or subject length) v0.0.18 - Defensive quoting of filenames in case of spaces (where possible, BLAST+ handling of some multi-file arguments is problematic). v0.0.19 - Added wrappers for rpsblast and rpstblastn, and new blastdb_d.loc for the domain databases they use (e.g. CDD, PFAM or SMART).
         - Correct case of exception regular expression (for error handling